luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Writing Smart Contracts/Useful-Tips.md

 ## Randomness

-Confidentiality is a crucial step in order to achieve on-chain randomness.
-Fhenix, as a chain that implements confidentiality, is a great space to implement and use on-chain random numbers and this is part of our roadmap.
+Confidentiality is a crucial step in order to achieve on-chain randomness. luxfhe, as a chain that implements confidentiality, is a great space to implement and use on-chain random numbers and this is part of our roadmap.
 We know that there are some #BUIDLers that are planning to implement dapps that leverage both confidentiality and random numbers so until we will have on-chain true random, we are suggesting to use the following implementation as a MOCKUP.

 :::danger